Riddy105/connect-club/README.md

 ## BRIEF APPROACH.

 I utilised react-router for routing, since this is a landing page.
 I had a 'Root' Page where my Nav and Footer components were rendered.
-This 'Root' component has just a children component 'Home' rendered on the '/' path.
+This 'Root' component has just a child component 'Home' rendered on the '/' path.
 The reason for creating this 'Root' component is for future development, another page can be added with ease which will also have the Navigation and Footer.

 ## CHALLENGES